MOS Technology 6502: Design notes

 Chuck Peddle, Rod Orgill, and Wil Mathys designed the initial architecture of the new processors.
 A September 1975 article in EDN magazine gives this summary of the design:

 The MOS Technology 650X family represents a conscious attempt of eight former Motorola employees who worked on the development of the 6800 system to put out a part that would replace and outperform the 6800, yet undersell it.
 With the benefit of hindsight gained on the 6800 project, the MOS Technology team headed by Chuck Peddle, made the following architectural changes in the Motorola CPU…

 The main change in terms of chip size was the elimination of the tri-state drivers from the address bus outputs.
-A three-state bus has states for "1", "0" and "high impedance".
+A three-state bus has states for 1, 0 and high impedance.
 The last state is used to allow other devices to access the bus, and is typically used for multiprocessing, or more commonly in these roles, for direct memory access (DMA).
-While useful, this feature is very expensive in terms of on-chip circuitry.
+While useful, this feature is expensive in terms of on-chip circuitry.
 The 6502 simply removed this feature, in keeping with its design as an inexpensive controller being used for specific tasks and communicating with simple devices.
-Peddle suggested that anyone that actually required this style of access could implement it with a single 74158.
+Peddle suggested that anyone who required this style of access could implement it with a 74158.

 The next major difference was to simplify the registers.
 To start with, one of the two accumulators was removed.
 General-purpose registers like accumulators have to be accessed by many parts of the instruction decoder, and thus require significant amounts of wiring to move data to and from their storage.
-Two accumulators makes many coding tasks easier, but costs the chip design itself significant complexity.
+Two accumulators makes many coding tasks easier but costs the chip design itself significant complexity.
 Further savings were made by reducing the stack register from 16 to 8 bits, meaning that the stack could only be 256 bytes long, which was enough for its intended role as a microcontroller.